-There are three main types of playgroups in Knox:
+There are two types of playgroups in Knox - community playgroups and supported playgroups.

-Community playgroups
+Community Playgroups

 Playgroups are organised and managed by volunteer parents with resourcing and support provided by Knox City Council Family and Children's Services and Playgroup Victoria.
 The cost for attending community playgroups is very reasonable.